The Thesis

 • Curriculum design & delivery

-Who this is for Founders, engineering leaders, and learning-and-development teams responsible for moving AI work from demonstration to deployment, and for building the institutional capability to do it repeatedly.
+Who this is for Researchers moving a prototype or framework toward a deployable product, founders and engineering leaders responsible for moving AI work from demonstration to deployment, and learning-and-development teams building the institutional capability to do it repeatedly.

 — Phase Three